GravityLabs/HPaste/README.markdown

 )

 ```
+The above is a self-contained MapReduce job that is ready to go.
 We can execute the above job via (where the Configuration object is the one relevant to your clsuter):

 ```scala
 new WebSearchAggregationJob().run(Settings.None, LocalCluster.getTestConfiguration)